Eight-Nation Alliance: Austria-Hungary

 Austria-Hungary had a single cruiser, SMS Zenta, on station at the beginning of the rebellion, based at the Russian concession of Port Arthur.
 Detachments of sailors from the Zenta were the only Austro-Hungarian forces to see action.
-Some were involved in defending the legations under siege, and another detachment was involved in the rescue attempts.
+Some were taking part in defending the legations under siege, and another detachment was involved in the rescue attempts.

-In June, the Austro-Hungarians helped hold the Tianjin railway against Boxer forces and fired upon several armed junks on the Hai River near Tong-Tcheou in Peking.
+In June, the Austro-Hungarians helped hold the Tianjin railway against Boxer forces and fired upon several armed junks on the Hai River near Tongzhou in Beijing.
 They took part in the seizure of the Taku Forts commanding the approaches to Tianjin, and the boarding and capture of four Chinese destroyers by Capt.
 Roger Keyes of HMS Fame.

 The Austro-Hungarian Navy sent the cruisers SMS Kaiserin und Königin Maria Theresia, SMS Kaiserin Elisabeth, SMS Aspern and a company of marines to China.
 Arriving in September they were too late since most of the fighting had ended, and the legations had been relieved.
 The cruisers and the Zenta were involved in the shelling and capture of several Chinese forts.
 The Austro-Hungarians suffered minimal casualties during the rebellion.
-After the Boxer Uprising, a cruiser was maintained permanently on the Chinese coast, and a detachment of marines was deployed at the Austro-Hungarian embassy in Peking (now Beijing).
+After the Boxer Uprising, a cruiser was maintained permanently on the Chinese coast, and a detachment of marines was deployed at the Austro-Hungarian embassy in Beijing.
 Lieutenant Georg Ludwig von Trapp, made famous in the 1959 musical The Sound of Music, was decorated for bravery aboard SMS Kaiserin und Königin Maria Theresia during the rebellion.

 British Empire

 At the outset of the Boxer Rebellion, Britain was engaged in the Second Boer War in South Africa.
 Consequently, with the army tied down by the war, the British had to rely on the China Squadron and troops largely from India.
-The Royal Navy's China Squadron, stationed off Tientsin, consisted of the battleships Barfleur and Centurion, the cruisers Alacrity, Algerine, Aurora, Endymion, and Orlando, and the destroyers Whiting and Fame.
+The Royal Navy's China Squadron, stationed off Tianjin, consisted of the battleships Barfleur and Centurion, the cruisers Alacrity, Algerine, Aurora, Endymion, and Orlando, and the destroyers Whiting and Fame.

 British forces were the third-largest contingent in the alliance and consisted of the following units: Naval Brigade, 12th Battery Royal Field Artillery, Hong Kong & Singapore Artillery, 2nd Battalion Royal Welsh Fusiliers, 1st Bengal Lancers, 7th Rajput Infantry, 24th Punjab Infantry, 1st Sikh Infantry, Hong Kong Regiment, 1st Chinese Regiment, Royal Engineers, and other support personnel.

 Australian colonies

 The Australian colonies did not become a unified federation until 1901.
 As such, several of the colonies, independently of each other, sent contingents of naval and army personnel to support the British contingent.
 For example, South Australia sent its entire navy: the gunboat HMCS Protector.
-Australia was not an official member of the eight-nation alliance, and its forces arrived too late to see significant action.
+Australia was not an official member of the Eight-Nation Alliance, and its forces arrived too late to see significant action.